 Example: There’s a new coworker at my job.
 At first, I thought he looked mean, like a tough guy that you wouldn’t want to joke around with.
 But after talking to him, it turns out he’s really nice and has a great sense of humor.
 This is a good example of the saying: “Don’t judge a book by its cover.”

 If someone is looking for a book to buy and read, the first thing that will probably grab their attention is the cover of the book.
 Based solely on the cover, a person may decide whether a book is or is not for them.
 As a result, they may overlook a book simply because the cover appears plain or uninteresting to them.
-However, if the person would have opened the book up and look at what’s inside instead of overlooking it, they may have found it to be pretty interesting after all.
+However, if the person would have opened the book up and looked at what was inside, they may have found it to be pretty interesting after all.

-The phrase goes back to at least the mid-19th century, as it is seen in the newspaper Piqua Democrat, June 1867:
+Anyways, this phrase goes back to at least the mid-19th century.
+It makes an appearance in the newspaper Piqua Democrat, June 1867:

 “Don’t judge a book by its cover, see a man by his cloth, as there is often a good deal of solid worth and superior skill underneath a [???] jacket and yaller pants.”

-The print in the newspaper I was looking at was really small and hard to read, but even so, I tried quoting it as accurately as I could.
-Regardless, there was enough clarity to make out the phrase for sure.
+A small thing to note here is the print in the newspaper I was looking at was small and thus it was hard to read.
+Even so, I tried quoting it as accurately as possible.
+At least there was enough clarity to make out the phrase for sure.

-- Pineapple is a delicious fruit, but it never appealed to Jake because of its hard and spiky exterior.
-However, a friend of his cut a slice for him to eat the other day, and Jake quickly learned that you shouldn’t judge a book by its cover.
+- Pineapple is a delicious fruit, but it never appealed to me because of its hard and spiky exterior.
+However, after a friend cut a slice for me to eat, I learned that you shouldn’t judge a book by its cover.

-Additionally, the quotes that I… quote, are typically the oldest that I can find.
-These come from old books, poems, or newspapers, etc. Keep in mind, though, that there could be an older recording that I possibly overlooked.
+Additionally, the quotes you’ll see are typically the oldest I could find.
+These come from old books, poems, or newspapers, etc. Keep in mind, though, that there could be older recordings that I missed.